ihmcrobotics/ekf/README.md

  - Java
  - Eigen3

+### Changing the Native Code under Ubuntu

 If you need to modify or extend the functionality of the native libraries and you need to modify the java class `NativeFilterMatrixOpsWrapper` you will need to regenerate the header file by running the command

 `javac -h nativeEKF/ src/main/java/us/ihmc/ekf/filter/NativeFilterMatrixOpsWrapper.java`

 Then modify the c++ source files to reflect your changes and recompile.

+### Windows

+This tutorial assumes a fresh Windows 10 install and was tested in a virtual machine.

+Install [Visual Studio 2017 Community](https://visualstudio.microsoft.com/downloads/) and in the installer select "Desktop development with C++".

+Install [Java](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), then open the Advanced System Settings and select the button "Environment Variables...".
+In the new Window create a new System variable `JAVA_HOME` and select the jdk directory e.g.
+`C:\Program Files\Java\jdk1.8.0_191`.

+Download [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download) and extract the folder.
+Rename the folder containing the sub-folder
+"cmake" and move it to `C:\Program Files`.
+Inside the folder (next to the folder "cmake" and others) create a folder "build".
+Run the "x64 Native Tools Command Prompt for VS 2017" and navigate into the build folder you created.
+The run the command `cmake ..`.
+This will configure Eigen so it can be found later and can be used to link against.

+Finally, in the project folder create a directory called "build".
+Run the "x64 Native Tools Command Prompt for VS 2017" to compile the project and navigate into the build folder you created.
+Then run the command `cmake -G "Visual Studio 15 2017 Win64" ..` followed by `cmake --build . --target install --config Release`.